 Founded in 1959, Montserrat Jesuit Retreat House has been continuously administered by Jesuits.
-The non-profit corporation has a Board of Members consisting of three Jesuits from the New Orleans Province.
+The non-profit corporation has a Board of Members consisting of four Jesuits from the New Orleans Province, now the USA Central and Southern Province.
 The Board of Members appoints the Board of Trustees, which includes lay persons and consecrated religious.
 The Trustees cooperate with the Director of Montserrat to shape policies and practices according to the Montserrat Mission Statement.
 Trustees also help manage business and financial affairs.

 Growth, of course, means change and of that, there has been plenty during the past fifty years.
 Only men came at first, then, quickly, women as well.
 Only Catholics came at first; then, after Vatican II, other Christians.
 Only the weekend retreat at first; now, groups come for days of prayer and individuals come for quiet.
 Montserrat Jesuit Retreat House, however, keeps its core competency: passing on to the local church, particularly to the laity, the spirituality for the home and marketplace that comes from the Spiritual Exercises of St Ignatius Loyola.